Arnold Garita: Argeș Pitești

 On 12 July 2022, Garita signed a two-year contract with Argeș Pitești in Romania.

 Al-Faisaly

 On 9 July 2023, Garita joined Saudi First Division League club Al-Faisaly.

 Hapoel Be'er Sheva

 On 8 August 2024, Garita signed a two-year contract with Hapoel Be'er Sheva of the first Israeli Premier League.

+Shenzhen Juniors

+On 21 January 2026, Garita moved to China and joined China League One club Shenzhen Juniors.